— Leadership Programs —

 Women’s Empowerment Breakthrough Conference

-Helping teenage girls explore, define, and achieve their goals.
+A leadership retreat for teenage girls to explore, define, and achieve their goals!

 The Women’s Empowerment Breakthrough Conference, a project of The Launch Pad TeenCenter, is a three-day leadership retreat for teenage girls, ages 12-18.